 - Driving Change In Yourself And Your Organization

-How To Write An Effective Annual Performance Review
+How To Write An Effective Performance Review And Self Assessment

 Step one in this bold approach is to avoid the standard performance review comments and phrases.
 Instead, you will learn how to persuasively frame your performance write-up.
 We will use two influencing approaches that work on people subconsciously.
 One pre-loads your message making it more potent later.
 The other re-frames your contributions and doubles their effectiveness.